 Location: Polas National Park, Termales Del Bosque

 Our penultimate full day in Costa Rica kicked off with breakfast that our host families made.
-We all met up at the central field where we have gathered together in the mornings and sadly we said goodbye to our host parents, whom we wont see again this trip.
+We all met up at the central field where we have gathered together in the mornings, and sadly we said goodbye to our host parents, whom we won’t see this trip again.
 Our host families have been housing us, feeding us, and most importantly, doing our laundry for about a week.

-At dinner we had a whole buffet to choose from, and all the food was hot and delicious, except for the cold food, which was cold and delicious.
-During dinner we relocated tables several times to avoid the flies that circled the lights in the restaurant.
-After dinner we had cheesecake and a forum.
-After the forum we played cards on the patio in front of our rooms, where we were ambushed by a frog-bearing Martn.
+At dinner, we had a whole buffet to choose from, and all the food was hot and delicious, except for the cold food, which was cold and delicious.
+During dinner, we relocated tables several times to avoid the flies that circled the lights in the restaurant.
+After dinner, we had cheesecake and a forum.
+After the forum, we played cards on the patio in front of our rooms, where we were ambushed by a frog-bearing Martin.
 The day had involved lots of excitement and even more driving, but overall it was enjoyable and relaxing.